dadoonet/fscrawler/README.md

 }
 ```

+Note that elasticsearch has a [default limit of `100mb` per HTTP request](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-http.html).
+Which means that if you are indexing a massive bulk of documents, you might hit that limit and FSCrawler will throw
+an error like `entity content is too long [xxx] for the configured buffer limit [104857600]`.

+You can either change this limit on elasticsearch side by setting `http.max_content_length` to a higher value but please
+be aware that this will consume much more memory on elasticsearch side.

+Or you can decrease the `bulk_size` setting to a smaller value.

 #### Using Ingest Node Pipeline

 If you are using an elasticsearch cluster running a 5.0 or superior version, you